Funnel Approach – What Does It Mean for Your Small Business?

 Step 1.
 Optimize your website

-Optimizing means optimizing for search engines.
-You want to make sure that when people are searching for what you offer, they can find you.
-If you don’t optimize, then even if someone finds your business via a search engine (or social media), they might not know what to expect once they click on the link or ad that brought them there.
+They are optimizing, which means optimizing for search engines.
+You want to make sure that when people search for what you offer, they can find you.
+If you don’t optimize, even if someone finds your business via a search engine (or social media), they might not know what to expect once they click on the link or ad that brought them there.
 Optimization helps with this because it tells the search engine what kind of content is on each page of your site so that when someone searches for something related to what you sell, they find relevant results that match their needs.

-There are lots of ways to optimize: keywords in meta tags; descriptive titles and descriptions; keyword-rich URLs; placement of images; use of alt tags in images; internal linking between pages; etc.,
+There are many ways to optimize: keywords in meta tags, descriptive titles and descriptions, keyword-rich URLs, placement of images, use of alt tags in images, internal linking between pages, etc..

-For example, if I were selling organic dog food online, I would put “dog food” as one of my keywords in my meta title tag.
+For example, if I were selling organic dog food online, I would include “dog food” as a keyword in my meta title tag.
 This would allow me to show up higher than competitors who aren’t optimizing their websites well enough!

 Step 2.
 Capture leads

-When I say “capture leads,” I mean finding ways for potential customers to give you their information so that you can reach out to them later with a sales pitch or offer.
+When I say “capture leads,” I mean finding ways for potential customers to provide their information so that you can contact them later with a sales pitch or offer.

-So instead of waiting until people contact me directly about my products/services, I try hard not only because it saves time but also so that I can build relationships early on before making any kind of sale attempt later down the road when needed
+So, instead of waiting until people contact me directly about my products/services, I try hard because it saves time, and I can build relationships early on before making any sale attempt later down the road when needed.

 Step 3.
 Nurture them with content marketing

-Content marketing is essentially any type of content that brings value to your audience.
-This could include blog posts, videos, tutorials, and even live events.
-To successfully use content marketing in your funnel approach, you need to understand its purpose and how to measure it – especially if you’re using paid ads as part of your funnel strategy!
+Content marketing is any content that brings value to your audience.
+This could include blog posts, videos, tutorials, and live events.
+To successfully use content marketing in your funnel approach, you need to understand its purpose and how to measure it, especially if you’re using paid ads as part of your funnel strategy!

 Here are some examples of content marketing:

-• Videos on YouTube showing how something works (ex: How To Use Our Product”)
+• Videos on YouTube showing how something works (e.g.,: How To Use Our Product”)

 Step 4.
 Convert them into customers